David Pentecost

-David John Pentecost (born 1940) is a British composer, a writer, a retired information technology specialist, and a retired British computer industry history researcher.
-He is a Certified Information Technology Professional, a Life Member of the British Computer Society, and also a Member of the Computer Conservation Society.
+David John Pentecost (born 1940) is a British composer, videographer, writer, a retired information technology specialist, and a retired British computer industry history researcher.
+He is a Certified Information Technology Professional, a Life Member and Chartered Fellow of the British Computer Society, and also a Member of the Computer Conservation Society.

 Early life and education

 David Pentecost was born in London.
-He was educated privately in piano playing for seven years, from age 6.
+He was educated privately in piano playing for seven years, from age 6, and on the violin for two years from age 9.
 He attended Christ's College, Finchley (a grammar school in north London), until age 18, and then studied mathematics at Brunel College of Technology.
 Pentecost passed three examinations at the London College of Music, up to Intermediate level.
 He then taught himself a large repertoire of classical piano music, during subsequent years.